Don’t let your pain stay inside of you, turn these into fun creative stories where you are in control of the ending…

 What I did write was quite bizarre and funny.
 I needed to let my imagination fly free and so I did.
 I tended to write each chapter as a series of silly stories and yes my pen seemed to have a life of its own.

-Recently though as I have been writing and editing my current book (part of the Conscious Woman’s Guides) Manifesting Magic, my thoughts have once again turned to writing this book.
+Recently though as I have been writing and editing my chapter for The Healing Book Project and my thoughts have once again turned to writing my memoir and then this story.
 I’m feeling devilish and want some fun.

-It would be interesting to see how it unfolds seven years later.
+It would be interesting to see how it unfolds all of these years later.

 One of the things I like to teach in Writing to heal is creative life writing.
 There’s a whole section in the book.
 You can use this to turn painful stories into something creative and fun.
 It’s something that I often do.